 Travelling on a Budget

 Yet, some of us are travel-averse due to a lack of free time, logistics, and most importantly, the costs involved.
 Partially due to the vast size of our country, it can be expensive to get from point A to point B, and we are often at the mercy of the fluctuating value of the Loonie.
+But don’t forget the value of knocking off items from your bucket list like feasting on street food and camping in a national park.

 Executing the perfect budget travel plan can be divided into two parts, and the first part involves all of the planning and preparation that goes into a travel plan.
 Putting time and effort into your pre-vacation planning will see huge pay-offs once you arrive at your destination.